How we work

 - Recruiting procedures for internships, theses and lab rotations are less elaborate, but follow the same principles.

 - The lab has been working in our home-offices for most of the time since we started working together.
-We will return to our lab at the BCAN (housed inside the Charité, Berlin Mitte) as soon as circumstances allow.
+We have returned to our lab at the BCAN (housed inside the Charité, Berlin Mitte) since 2023 and work both from home and in office.

 - We use discord for team communication, git for code sharing, and a variety of online tools for working together.
 For data analysis, we use the dedicated compute and storage servers of the lab (housed by the BCCN, via VPN).
 We share computational resources with other groups, if necessary,